AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/install-workfront-for-salesforce.md

 ## Installing [!DNL Workfrontfor Salesforce]  {#installing-workfront-for-salesforce}

-You must be a [!DNL Salesforce] and a [!DNL Workfront] system administrator to install and configure [!DNL Workfront for Salesforce].&nbsp;
+You must be a [!DNL Salesforce] and a [!DNL Workfront] system administrator to install and configure [!DNL Workfront for Salesforce].

 The following subsections describe how to install [!DNL Workfront] for your [!DNL Salesforce] Production environment.
 You can follow the same steps to install [!DNL Workfront] for your [!DNL Salesforce] Sandbox environment.